 Release Date: Oct 11, 2005Contact: 888-249-NEWS

-The U.S. Chamber of Commerce is the world's largest business federation representing more than three million businesses and organizations of every size, sector and region.
+The U.S. Chamber of Commerce is the world's largest business federation, representing more than three million businesses of every size, sector and region.